-Start at https://tinyurl.com/CLP2023Abstracts
+Start at https://tinyurl.com/CLP2024Abstracts

 NOTE: Your user account profile for the abstracts process is not the same as a speaker/author profile.
 If you are presenting on a submission, you will need to create a speaker/author profile for yourself.
 Once created, your speaker profile can be appended to any number of submissions without needing to be re-entered.

-The majority of information the Academy has developed to guide you in preparing your submission is presented on the pages of the online submission process.
-If you are unable to find answers to your questions online, start by first reading the FAQ later in this document before reaching out to the Academy executive office for help.
+The online submission process incorporates help text for the majority of functions and is intuitive.
+Consult this guide if you have questions or get stuck.
+Please read the FAQ later in this document before reaching out to the Academy executive office for help.